 Douglas Yu, a business correspondent at industry publication Confectionery News, said small businesses do have some advantages.

-“Smaller-scale companies in the sweets and fats industry have more flexibility to innovate their products.
+“Smaller-scale companies in the sweets and snacks industry have more flexibility to innovate their products.
 Some of them who are independent chocolate makers have more leeway.
 That gives them an edge,” Yu said.
 It’s not necessary to go through many layers of management to get approval for new ideas, for one thing.

 Annabelle’s newest product, a dark chocolate sea salt Rocky Road bar, is an example of such innovation.
 Rocky Road bars are basically marshmallow with cashews, held together — or, as the cognoscenti put it, enrobed — with chocolate.
 The classic Rocky Road bar uses milk chocolate.
 The new bar was created in response to the dark chocolate and salted trend, Gogol said.
 Annabelle plans for the new bar to hit the market in 2018.